 Please complete the on-line booking form for the Easter Adventure Club or the Summer Adventure Club.
-Please ensure you read all details in the information pack before completing.
+Please ensure you read all details in the Information Pack before completing.
 Please note your young person’s place will only be secured once you have made your payment and received email confirmation from the Bonaly Team.

 The daily programme is flexible to take into account the varying needs of participants, the ages in the groups and the weather conditions.
 Young people participating for the entire week will almost certainly experience the following activities: Climbing, High Ropes, Archery, Orienteering, Bushcraft, and plenty more.
 Daily programmes will be organised by the instructor along with the participants.
 Therefore we cannot guarantee any particular activities until their arrival on the day.
 A typical day will involve 2 activities; some days may include an adventurous exploration of the Pentlands.

 A packed lunch and water bottle (labelled, please!) must be brought by each young person.
 We will provide snacks of biscuits, juice and water for break times.
 There may be times where the young people are involved in cooking food over a campfire as part of the activities – please be sure to record any allergies on the booking form.